parhumm/sass-direction-controller/README.md

 An approach to write a css code for once and create tow version of it RTL or LTR just with change one variable value

-Read this artcile in Persian: http://parhum.net/blog/ui/sass-direction-controller/
+Read this article in Persian: http://parhum.net/blog/ui/sass-direction-controller/